+I've been doing genealogy for over 20 years and have found resources like FindAGrave to be very helpful.
 I believe that one should give as much as they take, thus I've become a contributor to this site.

 Transfers and Photos